Bidsketch/bidsketch-api/README.md

 ## Authentication

 We use HTTP token authentication to identify and authorize accounts for the API.
-All you need to do as a developer is ask our users to get their api token and pass it along in an authorization header.
+All you need to do as a developer is ask Bidsketch users to get their api token and pass it along in an authorization header.

 ```
 Authorization: Token token="abc123abc123abc123abc123abc123"